NRS-4500 Confocal Raman Microscope

 With a choice of refractive objectives, both micro and macro measurements are possible as well as options for long working distance objectives for heating/cooling stages and other sampling accessories.
 The NRS-4500 can be used with either a manual sample stage or the PC-controlled, automated XYZ confocal mapping stage.
 A fiber probe can be added for external measurement.

-Powerful ‘UserAssist’ Control for Experienced Spectroscopists and New Users
+Powerful ‘UserAssist’ Control for Both New Users and Experienced Spectroscopists

 The ‘UserAssist’ software aids the user in setting up the NRS-4500 for sample measurement; a simple sequence guide takes you through setup and optimization of measurement parameters with helpful advice and tips, such as a warning if you have the laser intensity set too high.
 When each of the parameters has been set, the NRS-4500 automatically selects the laser and matching notch filter, the grating for the appropriate resolution, focuses on the sample and then the spectral measurement is performed.